More about Small Talk Saves Lives

 Q. Where did the idea of ‘small talk saving lives’ come from?

 A. We train thousands of rail staff in suicide prevention every year.
 Many of them go on to make an intervention and save a life.
-We encourage staff to look out for anyone who may be at risk and then start a conversation with them by asking a simple question.
+We encourage staff to look out for anyone who may be at risk and then start a conversation.
 A little small talk can be all that’s needed to interrupt suicidal thinking and start that person on a journey to recovery.
-Small talk really does save lives.